 to use Thin LTO with 4 threads for C/C++ code, but skip LTO for Fortran code compiled with gfortran.

 It is said to be particularly beneficial to use -03 for clang in conjunction with LTO.

-It seems that flang may support LTO, but with no documentation as yet.
+It seems that flang may in future support LTO.